 Eligibility focuses on your overall financial capacity rather than your current leave status.
 Most lenders apply standard income, deposit, and serviceability requirements with specific consideration for your return-to-work arrangements.

-Like to know which lenders assess maternity leave income most favourably?
+Like to know which banks & lenders work best for maternity leave home loans?

-• First Home Guarantee: buy with 5% deposit, no LMI, up to $1,000,000 in Springfield and Ipswich - available to first home buyers regardless of maternity leave status.
+- ›First Home Guarantee: buy with a 5% deposit, no LMI, up to $1,000,000 in Springfield and Ipswich.
+Available to first home buyers regardless of maternity leave status.
+Income caps were removed in October 2025.

 How do you apply for a home loan while on maternity leave?